LukeShortCloud/rootpages/markdown/http_servers.md

 # htpasswd -c /etc/httpd/conf.d/passwd <USER1>
 ```

-Another user can be appended to this file by ommitting the "-c" create option.
+Another user can be appended to this file by omitting the "-c" create option.
 ```
 # htpasswd /etc/httpd/conf.d/passwd <USER2>
 ```